-The physical store is alive and evolving with innovative concepts, personalized touchpoints, and seamless omnichannel experiences
+The physical store is alive and evolving with innovative concepts, personalized touchpoints, and seamless omnichannel experiences.

-Today’s consumer is placed in the centre of the entire shopping experience.
+Today’s consumer is placed in the center of the entire shopping experience.
 With easy online access to products, demand for convenience, ever-changing needs, and online disruption, retailers need to adapt in the way they interact with customers to build trust and conversion rate.

 Trend #1: Customer experience rather than product increases conversion

-Brick and mortar stores are evolving to meet the demand of the customer.
+Brick-and-mortar stores are evolving to meet the demand of the customer.
 The customer is put at the center of the purchasing path rather than the product, making it all about the experience.
 With 80% of customers saying the experience a company provides is as important as its products and services, brands are shifting the focus of the physical space from product storing to experiential retail to create a rewarding customer experience.
 It’s about discovering the product in real-time before making the purchase.

 Experiential retail allows consumers to discover the brand and own the entire customer journey.
 Luxury outerwear brand, Canada Goose, launched a productless in-store experience in Toronto allowing customers to test their coats in simulated environments before purchasing online.
 While PUMA’s NYC flagship store uses technology to connect with consumers as they play video games overlooking a virtual court, are greeted through virtual mirrors in fitting rooms and trial a pair of cleats with a soccer simulator.

 Despite the rise in online shopping, consumers still prefer to have an in-store experience before buying a product.
 Retailers have to continue to come up with creative experiences for consumers to live and breathe their products and become brand advocates.